Compassionate Philadelphia Sports Injury Lawyers Understand Athlete Injuries can be Heartbreaking

 Preserve Your Legal Rights by Contacting a Philadelphia Sports Injury Lawyer Today

 Philadelphia has a strict statute of limitations of two years for personal injury cases.
 Waiting too long after an accident can adversely affect your legal rights.
 Contact our experienced Philadelphia sports injury lawyers today at McCann & Wall LLC by calling 215-569-8488 or submitting the online form.
-We are conveniently located across from City Hall and easily accessible by subway, trolley and train.
+Our Philadelphia offices are conveniently located across from City Hall and easily accessible by subway, trolley and train.
+We also have offices in Abington, Media, Wilmington and Haddonfield.
+We serve clients throughout Pennsylvania, Delaware and New Jersey.